Electric vehicles overtake diesel vehicles among business drivers

 Business drivers travelled a total of over 25.5 billion kilometres in 2023, which was an average of 20.5 thousand kilometres per car.
 There was a fall in the number of diesel kilometres driven, while the number of electric kilometres increased.
 In 2018, most kilometres driven by business drivers were in diesel-powered vehicles: over 13.6 billion.
 Five years later, however, that number had dropped by three-quarters.
 The number of kilometres driven in electric vehicles increased tenfold over the same period.
 On average, business drivers cover 20.3 thousand kilometres in electric vehicles compared to 24.8 thousand in diesel vehicles.

-Business drivers also increasingly use petrol-driven cars (including petrol hybrid vehicles).
-The number of kilometres driven in petrol-driven cars was up by 50 percent in 2023 compared to five years earlier.
+Business drivers also increasingly use petrol-powered cars (including petrol hybrid vehicles).
+The number of kilometres driven in petrol-powered cars was up by 50 percent in 2023 compared to five years earlier.
 Just over half (54 percent) of all business kilometres are driven in petrol-powered cars.

 Kilometres driven in cars registered to businesses